-At SCB, we manually measured soil moisture integrated across the top 12 cm of soil, taking measurements in a grid around each weather station site, and compared these measurements to continuous soil moisture measurements collected at 12 cm depth at each weather station using buried TRD probes.
+We compared the soil moisture observations at the weather stations to measurements made with the hand-held soil moisture meter.
+To do this, we used the hand-held meter to measure soil moisture integrated across the top 12 cm of soil, taking measurements in a grid around each weather station site, and compared these measurements to continuous soil moisture measurements collected at 12 cm depth at each weather station using buried TDR probes.
 On May 23rd, 2017, the spatially-distributed soil moisture means for the wetland, shrub, and forest stations were 48%13%, 7.5%1.8%, and 8.7%2.3% respectively.
 For the same collection date, the wetland, shrub, and forest weather stations’ 12 cm soil moisture sensors measured 49%, 10%, and 11% respectively.
 On August 5th (wetland and forest) and 9th (shrub), 2017, spatially-distributed soil moisture data for wetland, shrub, and forest stations were 41%14%, 1.0%0.6%, and 1.3%1.2% respectively, while the weather stations’ 12 cm soil moisture sensors measured 49%, 2.2%, and 2.9% respectively.
-Spatially-distributed soil moisture is slightly but consistently lower than soil moisture data measured by the weather stations at equivalent depths.
+Our measurements of spatially-distributed soil moisture were slightly but consistently lower than soil moisture data measured by the weather stations at equivalent depths.
 This is unsurprising because manually collected soil moisture measures average soil water content vertically from the surface to the depth of 12 cm, while the buried moisture probes measure average soil water content horizontally at the depth of 12 cm.

 Soil samples were collected during installation of the soil moisture probes at each weather station, and analyzed for organic matter content as well as soil texture.
 Soil types were loamy sand or sand at all sites and depths, with shallow wetland soils in both ICB and SCB showing higher organic matter and silt content (Table B1).